MortlMcCrisis/DanceNetwork/backend/ArchitectureDecisionLog.md

 Payment
 -------

-As a payment provider we plan to use [Stripe](https://stripe.com/de).
+- As a payment provider we plan to use [Stripe](https://stripe.com/de).
+- The internal representation of money is always done with moneta.

 Used technologies
 -----------------